Mayday

 Modified Cyberboard Gamebox and Scenario Files

-I wanted to make some changes to Mayday's counters and board, so I modified to Christer's Gamebox file.
+I wanted to make some changes to Mayday's counters and board, so I modified Christer's Gamebox file.

 Mayday uses a vector movement system in which there are three counters on the board for every moving object, representing its past, present, and future positions.
 When you start firing missiles, there are a LOT of counters on the board, and usually several hexes contain more than one counter.